|

 ![]() Country Scene, Cornwall |

-Marriages: - Phillimore's Marriage Transcripts are available on CD from Archive CD Books.
+Marriages: - Phillimore's also completed Marriage Transcripts for Mawgan and images of the actual pages can be found on the UK Genealogy Archives.
 This covers the period from 1560 up to 1812.
+The Cornwall OPC database is the other major source for transcriptions.
 Lookups are also offered for marriages 1813 to 1837 on the Cornish Volunteer Lookup Library. (see below)

-Burials: - Still do not have easy access to these records, so they will be the first that I will transcibe.
-So far I have transcibed from 1656 to 1688 and 1702 to 1749 and they can be accessed from the link below.
+Burials: - As with marriages above, both Family Search and Cornwall OPC databases can be searched.
+For batch numbers follow the link below for Parish Registers.
+So far I have transcibed from 1656 to 1688 and 1700 to 1799 and they can be accessed from the link below.

 Please follow this link to see where Parish Registers are available for viewing and what is for sale.

 Civil Registration of Births, Deaths and Marriages began in England from July of 1837.
-Copies of certificates can be obtained from two sources, the central archive maintained by the General Register Office (GRO) or the local District Registration Office which is Penzance for Gwinear.
-The information required to obtain a copy of a certificate is different for both Offices and is explained in more detail here.
+Copies of certificates can be obtained from two sources, the central archive maintained by the General Register Office (GRO) or the Cornwall Registration Service.
+The information required to obtain a copy of a certificate is explained in detail..
 Also visit Mark Howells website for more information on ordering certificates and check Barbara Dixon's Tutorials for details on what information appears on birth, death and marriage certificates

 Check out the Cornish Volunteer lookup library for the services as mentioned above and other Cornish Records.